Jean Messiha: Media presence and activism

 Since the late 2010s, Messiha's fame has grown in France, mainly due to his interventions in the TV shows of C8 and CNews and his activities on social networks.

 In 2020, the French website Arrêt sur images indicates Messiha is "the favourite RN's member of Canal+ group".
 Moreover, his debate with Yassine Belattar has exceed 700 000 views on Youtube.

 Speaking enormously and very often on the social networks, his number of subscribers on Twitter increased from 40 000 in 2019 to 110 000 in 2020.
-In August 2021, his Twitter account has been suspended because of his words judged hateful.
+In August 2021, his Twitter account was suspended because of his words judged hateful.
 However, it has been reactivated in January 2023 following the acquisition of Twitter by Elon Musk.

-In July 2023, he organised on the GoFundMe website a fundraiser in favour of the family of the policeman charged with killing Nahel Merzouk.
+In July 2023, he organised on the GoFundMe website a fundraiser in favour of the family of the policeman charged with killing 17-year-old Nahel Merzouk.
 It raised more than a million euros in a few days.

+Legal proceedings

+In May 2026, he was accused of having collected the €42,000 raised through a crowdfunding campaign launched at his initiative and intended for the widows of the two prison officers killed on 14 May 2024 by the armed commando that attacked a prison van during the escape of Mohamed Amra.
+As the money had not been paid to the victims, one of them filed a complaint for breach of trust.
+Jean Messiha stated that the platform had made an error by transferring the funds to his personal account and said that the entire amount mistakenly credited to his account would be transferred to the bank account of the victims' families.

+On 28 May, Matthieu Chirez, a lawyer representing one of the victims, stated on the television channel BFM TV that he had contacted Jean Messiha several times over a period of several months regarding the funds raised through the crowdfunding campaign.
+According to Chirez, Messiha wrote to him on 20 April 2026 stating that he had never received the funds in his personal account, that the funds were no longer held by the crowdfunding campaign, and that they had most likely been reclaimed by the donors, explaining that this would occur when funds remained unclaimed.
+However, GoFundMe, the platform hosting the crowdfunding campaign, stated that the funds had been transferred to Jean Messiha's account on 15 May 2024.
+Matthieu Chirez also stated that Pauline Ragot, the lawyer representing the other victim, was joining his complaint.